Romuald Wadagni

-Romuald Wadagni (born 20 June 1976) is Benin's Minister of Economy, Finance and Denationalization Programs.
-He replaces Komi Koutché in this position.
-After 17 years of ascension within the French (Paris and Lyon), American (Boston and New York) and African (Kinshasa and Lubumbashi) firms of the consulting firm Deloitte, he was appointed on 7 April 2016, Minister of Economy and Finance in the first Talon government, a position to which he was reappointed in 2021.
+Romuald Wadagni (born 20 June 1976) is Benin's Minister of Economy and Finance.
+He replaced Komi Koutché in this position.
+After 17 years of ascension within the French (Paris and Lyon), American (Boston and New York) and African (Kinshasa and Lubumbashi) offices of the consulting firm Deloitte, he was appointed on 7 April 2016, Minister of Economy and Finance in the first Talon government, a position to which he was reappointed in 2021, with the rank of Senior Minister.

-Biography

-Studies

-Romuald Wadagni was born in Benin in 1976.
+Early life

+Wadagni was born in Benin in 1976 in Lokossa.
+His father, Nestor Wadagni, a statistician and economist with a degree from ENSAE, had a career in the Beninese civil service before writing a thesis in fundamental mathematics after his retirement.

+From an early age, he took an interest in manual work and trained himself in bricklaying and mechanics.
+As the eldest of five children, he developed his sense of responsibility by managing the family house renovation.

+Education

 After obtaining a scientific baccalaureate in Benin, he continued his studies in France.
-From 1995 to 1999, he studied at the École supérieure des affaires de Grenoble (ESA) where he obtained a Master's degree in Finance.
+From 1995 to 1999, he studied at the École supérieure des affaires de Grenoble (ESA) where he obtained a master's degree in Finance, graduating top of his class.
 During his studies in Grenoble, he met a partner from Deloitte who identified his potential and recruited him into the consulting firm in 1998.